sflanaga/du2/README.md

 OPTIONS:
-    -d, --delimiter <delimiter>                Disk usage mode - do not write the files found [default: |] --exclude-re <exclude-re>              Exclude FILEs that match this RE --file-newer-than <file-newer-than>    Only count/sum entries newer than this age --file-older-than <file-older-than>    Only count/sum entries older than this age
+    -d, --delimiter <delimiter>                Disk usage mode - do not write the files found [default: |] --die-in <die-in>                      write cpu time consumed by each thread --exclude-re <exclude-re>              Exclude FILEs that match this RE --file-newer-than <file-newer-than>    Only count/sum entries newer than this age --file-older-than <file-older-than>    Only count/sum entries older than this age